OndrejNepozitek/Edgar-Unity/docs/3d/examples/basics.md

 Create your first room template <Path path="3d:Dungeon room template" par />.
 Open the prefab and assign the `GeneratorSettings` object created in the previous step to the `GeneratorSettings` field of the `RoomTemplateSettings` component.

+> **Tip:** When creating room templates and doors, you are required to assign the generator settings object to them.
+If you want to automate this step, open your `GeneratorSettings` object and click the *Mark as default generator settings* button.
+When you create a new room template, the chosen default generator settings will be automatically assigned.

 Next, use the floor and wall blocks to design the room template.
 Make sure to add these blocks as children of the `Blocks` game object so that they can be recognized by the outline computing algorithm.
 The room template I created looks like this:

 <Image src="3d/examples/basics/room_1_no_doors.png" caption="Basic room template without doors, the yellow gizmo display the outline as seen by the generator" />